jasonmklug/multi-discipline/about/index.md

 ## Where?

-I live and work in Green Bay, WI.
+I'm based in Bellingham, WA.
+I do most of my work remotely.

 ## When?